skyfox69/jsapi/README.md

 operation is selected.

-If an exception is raised while performing the block, an error response according to the first matching rescue handler is rendered.
+If an exception is raised while performing the block, an error response according to the first matching rescue handler is rendered and all of the callbacks are called.
 If no matching rescue handler could be found, the exception is raised again.

 ### The `api_operation!` method